walter1705/walter1705/README.md

 - 🌱 I'm currently learning full-stack development.
 - 🤝 I'm looking to collaborate on any open-source project using the technologies in my stack below.
-- 🚀 I'm open to learning new technologies to contribute to the open-source community.

 ---